g2384/Life-In-The-UK/Facts.md

 NATO is a group of European and North American countries that have agreed to help each other if they come **under attack**.
 It also aims to **maintain peace** between all of its members.

+## Commonwealth

+The Commonwealth has no power over its members, although it can suspend membership.

 # History

 During the Middle Ages many knights took part in the Crusades, in which European Christians fought for control of the **Holy Land**.